Author: Melissa de la Cruz

 Review: 29 Dates by Melissa de la Cruz

-I was intrigued when I first saw 29 Dates by Melissa de la Cruz since I don’t know much about Korean culture, and the story sounded super cute.
+29 Dates by Melissa de la Cruz is an intriguing book with Korean culture and a super cute story.
 It tells the story of a girl who goes on dates set up by a matchmaker, and I loved reading about each of her 29 dates.
 The main character is also enjoyable, and I would say that this is the perfect pick-me-up.

 Lots of Blind Dates